 If you’re the kind of person who sets out a plate of cheese (and those are the only kinds of people that I want to dine with), guests will love a swipe of this over a cracker smeared with chèvre (goat cheese) or cream cheese, or paired with slabs of nutty Jarlsberg, Comté or Gruyère as part of a cheese board.
 Don’t forget the nuts and dried fruit, too.

 It’s that time of year when you may want to keep your ice cream maker handy at all times, so you can churn and scoop up your favorite flavors.
-(If you’re a fan of The Perfect Scoop, this year marks the ten-year anniversary of the book, so get ready for an updated edition coming out in the spring, with all-new photos and a bunch of new ice cream recipes.)
+(If you’re a fan of The Perfect Scoop, this year marks the ten-year anniversary of the book, and there’s an updated edition with all-new photos and a bunch of new ice cream recipes.)

 To reimagine the classic profiteroles for the holidays, swap out the vanilla ice cream with pumpkin ice cream, and replacing the chocolate sauce with the pecan praline sauce I noted above (that goes with the pumpkin cheesecake), or another favorite creamy caramel.
 Top them off with the French almonds from The Perfect Scoop; Heat 2 tablespoons of water with 2 tablespoons of sugar in a skillet, stirring until dissolved.
 Remove from heat and mix in 2 cups (160g) sliced almonds.
 Spread the coated nuts on a nonstick baking sheet, or one covered with a silicone mat, sprinkle with flaky sea salt, and bake in a 350ºF/175ºC oven, stirring once or twice while baking, until golden brown and crisp, about 20 minutes.

 What to do with all those persimmons?
-This loaf cake is moist, and packed with flavor.
+This loaf cake is moist and packed with flavor, with a hint of spices.
 It’s a favorite from James Beard, considered the dean of American cooking, and I think it’s time to upgrade his status to include baking.